RobertGonzalez/docs/README.md

 Once the `update-api` script has ran the following has been generated in the folder `api`:
 1. A sub-folder for each `aura.*` repository; This folder contains the full API documentation for that repository.
 2. The files `index.html` and `menu.html`; these files can be used to ease navigation between each repository's documentation.

+### Publishing
+To publish the documentation you will have to switch to the gh-pages branch, pull the changes from master and then push to the same branch on Github.

+    $ git checkout gh-pages
+    $ git pull . master
+    $ git push origin gh-pages